Ayushpal11/Analytics_MultiApp/README.md

 ## Project Overview

-The **Analytics MultiApp** is a feature-packed web application that provides insights and data from multiple sources in one centralized platform.
+The **InsightHub Dashboard** is a feature-packed web application that provides insights and data from multiple sources in one centralized platform.
 With real-time updates, customizable widgets, and an intuitive UI, users can access information like weather, news, stock market data, and more in a single dashboard.

 ## Features